 45) What is performance testing?

-Performance testing is a type of non-functional testing in which the performance of the system is considered under expected or higher load.
-The various performance parameters considered during performance testing are – response time, reliability, resource usage, scalability, etc. The various types of performance testing are – Load, Stress, Endurance, Spike, and Volume Testing.
+Performance testing is a type of non-functional testing in which the performance of the system is considered under expected or higher loads.
+The various performance parameters considered during performance testing are – response time, reliability, resource usage, scalability, etc. The various types of performance testing are Load, Stress, Endurance, Spike, and Volume Testing.

 46) What is a testbed?

 A testbed is a test environment used for testing an application.
-A testbed configuration can consist of the hardware and software needs of the application under test including – operating system, hardware configurations, software configurations, tomcat, and database.
+A testbed configuration can consist of the hardware and software needs of the application under test, including operating system, hardware configurations, software configurations, Tomcat, and database.

 47) What is a test plan?